-Final height and node counts were recorded between the R6 and R7 growth stages (Tables 1-4).
-These data revealed that plant growth regulators had no effect on total height of soybean.
-While not statistically significant, Stance did seem to reduce plant height the most from a numerical standpoint when compared to the untreated control.
-Final node counts were increased from multiple Stance applications combined with Transform only at the Chatham location (Table 1).
-All other locations and when averaged together, height and node counts were not different from the untreated.
+Final height and node counts were recorded between the R6 and R7 growth stages (2020 Tables 1-5) and (2021 Tables 6-8).
+This data revealed that plant growth regulators had no effect on total height of soybean.
+While not statistically significant, we did observe variation between the various growth regulators.
+They did reduce plant height when compared to the untreated check, but were very inconsistent.
+All other locations when averaged together, height and node counts were not different from the untreated.
 Harvest was conducted with an Almaco SPC 40 plot combine, yields were calculated and reported in dry bu/ac with a standard moisture of 13%.
-Tables 1-4 display that there were no differences in yield when compared to the untreated control.
+Tables 1-8 show that there were no differences in yield when compared to the untreated control.